ldellisola/TinderSharp/README.md

 Matches are fully working, you can get a list of match recomendations and like, pass or superlike the recomendation.
 You can also unmatch them.

-I have not still implemented the endpoints that retrieve current matches, but that shouldn't be a problem.

 ### Messages

 Messages are fully implemented and you can send written messages, gifs (from giphy) and songs from spotify.
 You can also retrieve a list of the messages from each match.